-- Job aid and fact sheet for culture of Vibrio cholerae (August 2022 & June 2023) - Fact sheet for antimicrobial susceptibility testing (May 2024) - A laboratory reporting form and a laboratory referral (June 2024) - A form to accompany the shipment of isolates (June 2024) - Updates to the job aid on RDT use (April 2024) - Updates to the job aid on AST (May 2024)
+- Job aid and fact sheet for culture of vibrio cholerae - Fact sheet for antimicrobial susceptibility testing (AST) - A laboratory reporting form and a laboratory referral form - A form to accompany the shipment of isolates. - Updates to the job aid on RDT use - Updates to the job aid on AS.

-A job aid on stool specimen collection and job aid on preservation of isolates of Vibrio cholerae have been drafted but not yet finalized and published.
+A job aid on stool specimen collection and job aid on preservation of isolates of vibrio cholera have been drafted but not yet finalized and published.